nosial/Socialbox-Standard/README.md

 ### Temporary Signature & Verification

-Temporary signatures work the same way as regular signatures, but the keypair used to sign the data is temporary and is only used for a block of time, usually within 60 seconds.
-Temporary signatures are used to ensure the integrity of data exchanged between peers within a short period.
-The following conditions apply to temporary signatures:
+Temporary signatures work similarly to regular signatures, but the keypair used to sign the data is temporary and only valid for a limited time (typically 60 seconds).
+This feature ensures the integrity of data exchanged between peers within a short time window, adding protection against replay attacks.
+To ensure time synchronization, developers should use NTP (Network Time Protocol).

 * **Algorithm**: RSA with SHA256 hash function (SHA256withRSA)
 * **Padding**: PKCS#1 v1.5 for signatures.